apache/pekko/docs/src/main/paradox/stream/stream-flows-and-basics.md

 ## Core concepts

-Akka Streams is a library to process and transfer a sequence of elements using bounded buffer space.
-This latter property is what we refer to as *boundedness*, and it is the defining feature of Akka Streams.
+Pekko Streams is a library to process and transfer a sequence of elements using bounded buffer space.
+This latter property is what we refer to as *boundedness*, and it is the defining feature of Pekko Streams.
 Translated to everyday terms, it is possible to express a chain (or as we see later, graphs) of processing entities.
 Each of these entities executes independently (and possibly concurrently) from the others while only buffering a limited number of elements at any given time.
 This property of bounded buffers is one of the differences from the actor model, where each actor usually has an unbounded, or a bounded, but dropping mailbox.
-Akka Stream processing entities have bounded "mailboxes" that do not drop.
+Pekko Stream processing entities have bounded "mailboxes" that do not drop.

 Before we move on, let's define some basic terminology which will be used throughout the entire documentation: